Religious reorganization of the Spanish Netherlands

 The religious reorganization of the Spanish Netherlands refers to the implementation of Catholic policies by religious and civil authorities in the Spanish Netherlands and the Principality of Liège as part of the Catholic Reformation following the Council of Trent.
-Central to this process was the establishment of a Establishment of new dioceses in the Spanish Netherlands, initiated by papal bulls in 1559 and 1561 at the request of Philip II.
+Central to this process was the establishment of new dioceses in the Spanish Netherlands, initiated by papal bulls in 1559 and 1561 at the request of Philip II.
 Nineteen dioceses replaced the previous five to enhance the independence of local religious authorities from neighboring states such as France and to position bishops closer to their clergy, improving the effectiveness of their evangelical mission.
 These bishops faced two main challenges: countering Calvinist iconoclastic violence in the Seventeen Provinces and implementing the decrees of the Council of Trent, which concluded in 1563.

 During the same period, the Southern Netherlands saw the introduction and reorganization of religious orders such as the Jesuits and Capuchins, often supported by Spanish authorities.
 The Inquisition, previously restructured under Charles V, was also further reorganized to counter the spread of Protestantism.

 This reorganization, aimed at ensuring both spiritual and political unity, instead contributed to increased conflict within the Southern Netherlands.
 Controversy arose over the selection and financial support of new bishops, alongside public fears that it signaled the introduction of the Spanish Inquisition.
 The ecclesiastical structure established during this period formally ended with the Treaty of Münster in 1648, which marked the political and religious division of Charles V's Seventeen Provinces.